 Boasts 40% more suction power than previous Dyson models.
 HEPA filter offers excellent filtration.
 LCD screen monitors performance and shows runtime countdown.
 Can run for up to 60 minutes.
 Converts to handheld model with tools for cleaning the car.
 Point-and-shoot hygienic dirt ejector.

-One of the more expensive stick vacuums from the company, some users find the Dyson v11’s handle uncomfortable to hold for long periods.
+Some users find the handle uncomfortable to hold for long periods.

 Advanced whole-machine filtration system traps over 99.99% of particles.
 Three cleaning modes offer versatility while targeting pet hair, dander, and other allergens.
 Equipped with a convenient docking system for easy wall-mounted storage.
 Consumers rave about how effective it is at cleaning hardwood flooring and laminate floors.